-The ADA Appeals Committee serves the University Community by hearing individual ADA cases.
-Please contact the director of the OSID for more information.
+The ADA Appeals Committee serves the University community by adjudicating individual accessibility cases.
+Please contact CSA for additional information.

 Student Health Services

 Rowlett 103 Phone: (859) 622-1761 Fax: (859) 622-1767 www.healthservices.eku.edu

 The mission of Student Health Services at Eastern Kentucky University is to provide our students with the best quality acute ambulatory medical care in a compassionate environment, while providing education on healthy lifestyles from which our students can benefit for the rest of their lives.